nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **If the source of the image is not specified:**
 * A Default Image of a question mark will be displayed. <br>

+***Click [HERE](#images-recommended-method-to-store-student-and-parentnok-images) to find out more on what to input for inserting image!!!***

 <div markdown="span" class="alert alert-warning">:exclamation: Caution: <br>
 1. You cannot create two students of the same index number and same class. <br>
 2. Upon creation of a student, a new parent is also created if the parent does not exist based on the particulars given for the parent.
 Otherwise, the student will get bound to the matching parent. <br>
-3. If the image does not exist, the default image will be shown and if you choose to update the image using the folder [method](#images) after specifying the exact image location when using the student <CLASS> add command</CLASS>, it will not update. <br>
+3. If the image does not exist, the default image will be shown and if you choose to update the image using the folder after specifying the exact image location when using the student <CLASS> add command</CLASS>, it will not update. <br>
 Please delete the student and add without the image source path specified in the student <CLASS> add command</CLASS>. <br>
 4. If you have entered the `ABSOLUTE PATH TO IMAGE`, note that once the image changes location, the picture will not render properly. <br>
-It is recommended to store the images using the folder [method](#images) instead. <br>
+It is recommended to store the images using the folder instead. <br>
 5. Student names and Parent/NOK names **may** contain **numbers**!
 PowerConnect supports this flexibility as we understand some parents name their child after numbers.<br>
 6.You **SHOULD** choose **VALID** values (positive numbers) for `Age` although you are **NOT LIMITED** to setting it to **0** or other non-conventional values like **999**.<br>
 7.PowerConnect does not verify if the input phone number is valid for the country (e.g. Singapore), please ensure that you input the phone number correctly.<br>